themojilla/material-snackbar-supplier/README.md

 ## Usage
 Wrap your root component with SnackBarSupplier and applying any options based on [Snackbar](https://material-ui.com/api/snackbar/).
-Then use provided HOC anywhere you need handle Snackbar
+Then use provided HOC anywhere you need handle Snackbar.make sure you have installed @material-ui/core and @material-ui/icons

 ```js
 import { SnackBarSupplier } from 'material-snackbar-supplier';